Frankies 457 Spuntino

-Frankies 457 Spuntino is an Italian restaurant and olive oil company located in Brooklyn, New York established in 2004 by Frank Castronovo and Frank Falcinelli.
+Frankies 457 Spuntino is an Italian restaurant and olive oil company located in Carroll Gardens, Brooklyn, New York established in 2004 by Frank Castronovo and Frank Falcinelli.

 According to Laura Shunk of The Village Voice, the restaurant is considered one of the fourteen essential Italian restaurants in Brooklyn and is known as pioneers of the current crostini trend in New York.
 The chefs were James Beard Foundation Award semi-finalists for Outstanding Restaurateur in 2015.

 Frankies 457 Olive Oil

-It produces Frankies 457 Extra Virgin Olive Oil made from organically grown olives in Sicily is considered a favorite by locals and chef, Matty Matheson.
+The restaurant produces Frankies 457 Extra Virgin Olive Oil, made from organically grown olives in Sicily; the oil is considered a favorite by both locals and chef Matty Matheson.